-In line with the recent changes in the regulatory reporting framework, the Company is in the process of establishing a dedicated diversity policy in relation to the Management body.
+In line with the recent changes in the regulatory reporting framework, the Company has already in place a dedicated diversity policy in relation to the Management body.

-2.7.Board Recruitment
+2.6.Board Recruitment

 One of the BoD's main responsibilities is to identify, evaluate and select candidates for the Board and ensure appropriate succession planning.
 The Senior Management is assigned the responsibility to review the qualifications of potential director candidates and make recommendations to the BoD.